fabry-training/portal-manual-doc/doc/handbook-at/posoperator.md

 - zip code
 - location

-This is to guarantee that the PosOperator can be found correctly in the ft.Portal via his e-mail address and can be assigned to the PosDealer.
+This is to guarantee that the PosOperator can be found correctly in the fiskaltrust.Portal via his e-mail address and can be assigned to the PosDealer.

 [![https://portal.fiskaltrust.at/PosOperator/PosOperators/](images/portal-sandbox.fiskaltrust.at/PosOperator/PosOperators/002.png "https://portal.fiskaltrust.at/PosOperator/PosOperators/")](https://portal.fiskaltrust.at/PosOperator/PosOperators/)
 Screenshot-AT 47: Assigning, editing and deleting a PosOperator